Skip to main content

 waitUntilSegmentsLoadINSERT, REPLACE

-If set, the ingest query waits for the generated segment to be loaded before exiting, else the ingest query exits without waiting.
+If set, the ingest query waits for the generated segments to be loaded before exiting, else the ingest query exits without waiting.
 The task and live reports contain the information about the status of loading segments if this flag is set.
 This will ensure that any future queries made after the ingestion exits will include results from the ingestion.
 The drawback is that the controller task will stall till the segments are loaded.

 false